matiasmicheletto/lorawan-optimizations/bin/readme_gpprs.txt

    -a, --alpha    Alpha tunning parameter.
 Default is 1.
    -b, --beta     Beta tunning parameter.
 Default is 1.
    -g, --gamma    Gamma tunning parameter.
 Default is 1.
    -m, --method   Optimization method: 0: random, 1: improved random, 2: greedy, 3: GA.
-Default is 0.
+Default is 1 (improved random).
    -v, --verbose  Verbose mode.
 If this option is passed, optimization methods will print progress and intermediate results.
 Otherwise, only final result is printed.

 EXAMPLES: